Organizational Communication

 · Master new task skills.

-· Learn other’s expectations (boss, co-workers).
+· Learn other’s expectations (boss, co-workers) for you.

 · Plan how to get/stay motivated.